Bill Miller (investor): Efficient market hypothesis

-The Legg Mason Capital Management Value Trust's after-fee return beat the S&P 500 index for 15 consecutive years from 1991 through 2005 (consistently producing market-beating returns is considered to be very unlikely according to the efficient market hypothesis).
+The Legg Mason Capital Management Value Trust's after-fee return beat the S&P 500 index for 15 consecutive years from 1991 through 2005.
+Consistently producing market-beating returns is considered to be unlikely according to the efficient market hypothesis.

 Miller once said, "As for the so-called streak, that's an accident of the calendar.
 If the year ended on different months it wouldn't be there and at some point the mathematics will hit us.
 We've been lucky.
 Well, maybe it's not 100% luck—maybe 95% luck."
 Michael Mauboussin, former chief investment strategist at Legg Mason Capital Management, looked at the historical data on the percent of equity mutual funds that beat the market during Value Trust's 15-year streak.
 Because the number of equity mutual funds beating the market fell as low as 8% in one year and 13% in another, he estimated the probability of beating the market in the 15 years ending 2005 was 1 in 2.3 million.

 However, Leonard Mlodinow, in The Drunkard's Walk, notes that Mauboussin's analysis misframes the question and, when framed properly, the probability of occurrence of such a streak is much higher, around 3%.
 Additionally, Mauboussin's analysis also doesn't consider other possible 15-year windows where similar streaks could have occurred, but did not.
 When these periods are also included in the analysis, the odds of someone beating the market 15 years in a row at some point in the United States is around 75%—in other words, it would have been unlikely if there hadn't been such an occurrence.

 Personal life

-Miller lives in Orchid, Florida.
-In 2018, Miller made a $75 million donation to the philosophy department of Johns Hopkins University, to which he was given entry as a PhD candidate and which he left for a CFA before completion.
+Miller lives in Florida.
+In 2018, Miller made a large donation to the philosophy department of Johns Hopkins University, to which he was given entry as a PhD candidate and which he left for a CFA before completion.
 It was the largest-ever gift to a philosophy department.
 He stated that philosophy "ha[d] made a huge difference both to my life outside business...and to the actual decisions I've made in investing".
-In 2021, he donated $50 million to support Johns Hopkins's physics and astronomy department.
+In 2021, he made a large donation to support Johns Hopkins's physics and astronomy department as well as one to the Santa Fe Institute to advance the science of complex systems.

-A character based on Miller was featured in the 2015 movie The Big Short about the 2008 financial crisis.
-An arrogant fund manager named Bruce Miller and played by actor Tony Bentley debates Steve Carell's character at an investment conference, "blustering on about the fundamental strength of Bear Stearns stock".

 In June 2022, Miller married fellow JHU Trustee Heather Miller.

-In October 2024, Miller donated $132 million to his alma mater, Washington & Lee, making it the 10th need-blind university in the United States.
+In October 2024, Miller made a large donation to his alma mater, Washington and Lee University, making it the 10th need-blind university in the United States.